romankurnovskii/romankurnovskii.github.io/content/docs/aws-certified-developer-associate/elasticbeanstalk/index.en.md

 **What is the most efficient method to ensure that the cluster is deployed immediately after the EB application is deployed?**

-- A. Use the AWS Management Console to create and configure the cluster.
+1. Use the AWS Management Console to create and configure the cluster.
-- B. Create a cron job to schedule the cluster deployment using the **_aws cloudformation deploy_** command
+1. Create a cron job to schedule the cluster deployment using the **_aws cloudformation deploy_** command
-- C. Create a configuration file with the .config extension and place it into the .ebextensions folder in the application package.
+1. Create a configuration file with the .config extension and place it into the .ebextensions folder in the application package.
-- D. Build an AWS Lambda function that polls to the ElasticBeanstalk environment deployments and create and configure the Amazon ElastiCache cluster.
+1. Build an AWS Lambda function that polls to the ElasticBeanstalk environment deployments and create and configure the Amazon ElastiCache cluster.

 <details>
 <summary>Explanation</summary>